YOU DESERVE

 Welcome to Prosopon Therapy

-We are somatic therapists who have healed from situations like yours.
+We are somatic therapists who take a holistic approach.
 We’ve helped many clients make their suffering and symptoms a memory in the past.

 The complex experience of trauma, and the body-mind symptoms that come with it, are indescribable to people who have never lived it.
-At Prosopon, we recruit clinicians who are not only highly trained trauma therapists who continue to learn every day but who also have the capacity to deeply empathize with you because they have been there, too.
+At Prosopon, we recruit clinicians who are not only highly trained trauma therapists who continue to learn every day but who also have the capacity to deeply empathize with you.

 You are unique, and your healing should be, too.